GUIDE: RAW on 5D mark III with Magic Lantern (Updated February 24th ’14)

 3. Format the SD card (up to 16GB) in camera.
 Make sure the dial is always on “M” (manual mode)

-___ (latest stable release from September 2nd) (posted in the Magic Lantern forum)
+___ (latest, tested stable release from February 24th) (posted in the Magic Lantern forum)

 6. Place the SD card in your camera, switch it on and go to the firmware update in the